micartey/fauth/README.md

 authenticator.generate(index); // index > 0
 ```

 You can specify which sequence should be calculated.
-However, keep in mind that index should be bigger that 0 and positiv.
-This index should be calculated by the elippsed time since creation.
+However, keep in mind that index should be bigger that 0 and thus positiv.
+This index should be calculated by the elippsed time since creation in order to have a rolling key algorithm.